TEALSK12/introduction-to-computer-science/lesson_24.md

 Students will be able to...

-* Use variables to track values throughout a program.
+* Apply variables to track values throughout a program.

 ## Materials/Preparation